 There is no suggested achievement criterion for Bingo.
-Monitor each student's progress using the Lesson Plan/Record Book.
+Monitor progress using the Lesson Plan/Record Book.
 Record the date and the words missed.
 Record any words the student misses, whether it is the target word for that lesson or a previously learned word.